rozek/reactive-scriptable-components/README.md

 light-weight reactive scriptable web components

-> **Warning**: this framework is currently under active development - consider it as incomplete pre-alpha software: anything may change, some changes _may_ even break existing applications (although I don't expect such changes)
+> **Warning**: this framework is currently under active development - consider it as incomplete pre-alpha software: anything may change, some changes _may_ even break existing applications (although I don't _expect_ any of them)

 The idea behind this framework is to allow for the rapid development of small reactive web applications.
 To give you an idea of what these web apps could look like, consider the following example (which implements a simple calculator that converts temperatures between °Celsius and °Fahrenheit):